GoogleCloudPlatform/dataproc-templates/src/main/java/com/google/cloud/dataproc/templates/dataplex/README.md

 ## Dataplex GCS to BigQuery

-This template will incrementally move data from a Dataplex GCS tables to BigQuery. \ It will identify new partitions in Dataplex GCS and copy them to BigQuery.
+This template will incrementally move data from a Dataplex GCS tables to BigQuery. \ It will identify new partitions in Dataplex GCS and load them to BigQuery.

 ### General Execution: